GrowingPaigns/Portfolio-Website/README.md

       </a>
     </td>
     <td align="left">
-      CSS to style text, buttons, and to create hover animations/effects
+      CSS to help style text, buttons, and to create hover animations/effects
     </td>
   </tr>
   <tr>